SDITools/randomization-explorer/README.md

 This simulator is intended to be a tool to help students (within academia or not; we're all students of life and seeking knowledge, right?) strengthen their intuition with regards to randomization in the context of randomized controlled trials (aka, field experiments).

+The Shiny app can be explored at https://sdidev.shinyapps.io/randomization_explorer/.

 #### The Basic World of this Simulator

 This simulator constructs a simplified world with the following characteristics: